GenomiqueENS/toullig/README.md

  + Read a fastq sequence.
  + Trim with Trimmomatic.
  + Write the sequence trimmed into a '.fastq' file.

+  For no trimmer:

+ + Read a fastq sequence.
+ + Cut the sequence at the outlier position between the outlier and the transcript.
+ + Write the sequence trimmed into a '.fastq' file.

 <div id='Options-TrimFastq'/>